LinkBoss vs Rank Math: The Internal Linking Gap No One Talks About

 Rank Math: Lexical (Keyword) Matching

 • The Flaw: It lacks context.
 It cannot distinguish between a “Credit Card Application” and “Credit Card Debt.”
 It simply sees the matching word and suggests a link, often resulting in irrelevant connections that confuse search engine crawlers.
+Lexical matching has no understanding of synonyms, polysemy (words with multiple meanings), or topical proximity between concepts.

 LinkBoss: Semantic Artificial Intelligence